zebcarnell/upgraded-sniffle/README.md

 # upgraded-sniffle
-Demo Playbooks for use in Anisble Red Hat Automation Stack
+Demo Playbooks for use in Ansible Red Hat Automation Stack

 Collection of simple automated tasks for demonstrating Red Hat Ansible Tower.